Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Statistical Complexity Dimension

 where $k$ is the largest index such that the summation $\sum_i^k \LCE_i$ remains positive.
 If $\LCE_1 < 0$, $\dLCE = 0$.
-It's name helps distinguish the conditions under which the relationships between the various dimensions actually hold.
+Its name helps distinguish the conditions under which the relationships between the various dimensions actually hold.
 (There are many conditions and system classes that this summary necessarily leaves out.)

-It was conjectured \cite{Kapl79a} that for ``typical dynamical systems'', the Lyapunov dimension $\dLCE$ equals the information dimension $\di$.
-What has been shown, however, is that for any ergodic, invariant probability measure $\MxSMeasure$:
+It has been shown that for any ergodic, invariant probability measure $\MxSMeasure$:

 with equality when $\MxSMeasure$ is a Sinai-Bowen-Ruelle (SBR) measure \cite{Ledrap85}.
+Furthermore, it was conjectured that for ``typical dynamical systems'', the Lyapunov dimension $\dLCE$ equals the information dimension $\di$ \cite{Kapl79a}.
 This remarkable relationship directly relates a system's dynamics to the geometry and natural measure of its attractor.
-Additionally, and usefully, \cref{eq:LyapunovDimension} gives us a tractable method to find the information dimension of an attractor generated by a dynamical system.
+Additionally, and usefully, \cref{eq:LyapunovDimension} gives us a tractable method to find the information dimension of an attractor generated by a dynamical system when the equality holds and an upper bound when it does not.